Uttama Villain: Casting

 Kamal Haasan was reported to play two roles for the film: one being a 21st-century cinema superstar named Manoranjan and an 8th-century drama actor named Uthaman.
 Kajal Aggarwal was initially reported to have signed on to play the lead female role, though her manager later confirmed that she was not approached and that her dates were already allotted for other projects.
 Similarly, Santhanam was also reported to play comedian in the film but the actor denied such claims.
 Asin and Deepika Padukone were also reported by the media to be cast in the lead female role, though neither reports materialised.
 The team later held discussions with actresses Divya Spandana and Lekha Washington for roles in the film, though neither were signed.
 A month prior to shoot, three female lead characters were touted to appear in the film, with the names of Kajal Aggarwal (who initially refused the film), Tamannaah and Trisha Krishnan were surfaced.

 In a turn of events, the team chose Pooja Kumar and Andrea Jeremiah as the female leads, whom earlier worked with Haasan in Vishwaroopam, and Parvathy Thiruvothu was also offered for the third female lead role.
 Pooja played the role of a non-Tamil-speaking modern-day actress, who was offered a character that spoke classical Tamil.
-Pooja also performed 3 song sequences in the film, unlike in Vishwaroopam (2013), where she had no song sequences.
+Pooja also performed three song sequences in the film, unlike in Vishwaroopam (2013), where she had only one song sequence.
 Kamal Haasan's daughter Shruti Haasan was considered for the role of his on-screen daughter in the film but her unavailability meant that the team chose to pick a new actress instead.
 Another actress Parvathy Nair was added to the cast after impressing the team in an audition and was select to be paired opposite Ashwin, a debutant who plays Kamal Haasan's son in the film.
-Actors Sarath Kumar and Vivek were reported to have been added to the preliminary cast, but the actors later noted the news as untrue.
+Sarath Kumar and Vivek were reported to have been added to the preliminary cast, but the actors later noted the news as untrue.